 Much can be said about these ideals and questions, but for now, starting with the Summer Reading Program, the focus is on the core skills of critical inquiry: critical reading, critical thinking, and communicating clearly with others, in writing, in speech, and in listening.
 The purpose of the Summer Reading Program is to provide a challenging assignment for critical reading, thinking, and writing, to engage you with the mission of The College of Wooster from the first days you are on campus, in the ARCH program, in New Student Orientation, and the first day of classes.

-Use the ideas and questions offered here to facilitate your reading and thinking about In the Country of Men.
+Use the ideas and questions offered here to facilitate your reading and thinking about Enrique’s Journey.
 When you arrive on campus, bring the book, your essay, and any related notes and thoughts, so that you will be prepared both to begin benefiting from and contributing to Wooster’s community of learners.